leoncik/LeonardWojcik_14_30082022_plugin/README.md

 ### About the plugin

 In order to convert the original plugin into a React component, I had to make some changes to follow React's philosophy.
 However, I tried to keep the same structure and implement all the features that were present in the original plugin.
 I have also added additional features that I have considered useful to add (like a scroll bar when the list of options is long).

+### Keyboard interaction

+When the menu is open, the following key commands are available:

+-   `UP/LEFT`: Move focus to the previous item.
+-   `DOWN/RIGHT`: Move focus to the next item.
+-   `END/PAGE DOWN`: Move focus to the last item.
+-   `HOME/PAGE UP`: Move focus to the first item.
+-   `ESCAPE`: Close the menu.
+-   `ENTER/SPACE`: Select the currently focused item and close the menu.

+When the menu is closed, the following key commands are available:

+-   `UP/LEFT`: Select the previous item.
+-   `DOWN/RIGHT`: Select the next item.
+-   `END/PAGE DOWN`: Select the last item.
+-   `HOME/PAGE UP`: Select the first item.
+-   `ENTER/SPACE`: Open the menu.

 ## How to use